-Raju is currently also finance director of Tiger Royalties and Investments Plc and Bezant Resources Plc, both listed on AIM.
+Raju is currently also finance director of Bezant Resources Plc, listed on AIM.
 His previous experience includes three years as Group Financial Controller at marketing services agency WTS Group Limited, where he was appointed by the Virgin Group to oversee their investment in the WTS Group Ltd. He was also involved as founder shareholder and finance director of Kiwara Plc which was acquired by First Quantum Minerals Ltd in January 2010.
 Over the last few years, he has been involved in senior managerial positions for several AIM/Johannesburg Stock Exchange listed companies predominantly in the resource sector and has also been involved in FCA compliance work within the investment business sector.